osea-dev/.github/profile/README.md

     ```
     source ~/.zshrc
     ```
-4. Once `nvm` was installed, you can now install different version of node: but we prefer to install `v18.20.4`
+4. Once `nvm` is installed, you can now install different versions of node: but we prefer to install `v18.20.4`
     ```
     nvm install 18.20.4
     ```